JordanMartinez/purescript-jordans-reference/31-Design-Patterns/0x-Partial-Functions/ReadMe.md

 # Partial Functions

+Partial functions are functions that will not always return an output for every input.
+An example is integer division:
+- `x / 1` produces an output: `x`
+- `x / 0` cannot produce an output but will throw an error.

+This folder is a summary of the article: [Keep your Types Small and Your Bugs Smaller](http://www.parsonsmatt.org/2018/10/02/small_types.html)

-This folder will use the problem of dividing two integers to demonstrate the four different ways one can handle partial functions in Purescript:
+There are three different ways one can handle partial functions in Purescript:
+1. Crash on invalid inputs
     - via `Partial`
+2. Return an error-container type:
     - via `Maybe a`
     - via `Either String a`
     - via `Either CustomErrorType a`

-It tries to not use any other libraries beyond that to which the user has already been exposed, unless it is the topic being explained.
-The code demonstrated here is likely not the best way to code a program that seeks to solve the given problem.
-Rather, it uses the simplest possible problem (divison) to demonstrate how to handle errors.
+3. Use refined types
+    - via `NonZeroInt` (or some other refined type)

 ## Compilation Instruction